Have you ever had difficulties with finding inspiration for your photography?

 13. Ken Geiger

-Ken Geiger has been a visual leader in global media organizations, working 12 years for National Geographic as deputy director of photography.
+Ken Geiger has been a visual leader in global media organisations, working 12 years for National Geographic as deputy director of photography.

 This means he knows a thing or two about what you want to photograph.
 Just look at his published images of Stone Henge.